Node Types Reference

 Variables

-Variable nodes allow you to read (Get) and write (Set) values to boolean and integer variables.
+Variable nodes allow you to read (Get) and write (Set) values to variables of all types: Boolean, Integer, Float, String, Enum, and asset types (Image, Character, Audio).
 Variables store state information that persists throughout your story.

 Get Boolean